Krest0s/JusticeGame/README.md

 # JusticeGame
-Game for my friend from rta
+Game for my friend from RTA CUSTOMS